 Connecticut GED Online Price

 Connecticut subsidizes the GED test, so only state residents qualify.
-Applicants under the age of 21 and veterans can take the four tests at no charge, and all other residents pay only $13,00 for the entire battery.
+Applicants under the age of 21 and veterans can take the four tests at no charge, and all other residents pay only a $13,00 registration fee for the entire battery.
 This price applies to both on-site and online GED testing.

 However, as said before, students who want to take the GED test online need to pass the GED Ready test first to qualify for online testing.
 There are four GED Ready practice tests (one for each of the four GED subtests) that can be bought on the website GED.com for $6.99 each.
 Onsego students receive four GED Ready vouchers for free through the My Advantage Plan.